simeononsecurity/simeononsecurity.ch/content/articles/external-storage-options_-the-versatility-of-esata/index.en.md

 * **High data transfer speeds**: eSATA offers faster transfer speeds compared to other external storage options, allowing for quick and efficient backup of large files and datasets.
 * **Stable and consistent connection**: Unlike wireless backup methods, eSATA provides a stable and reliable connection, minimizing the risk of interrupted backups.
-* **Compatibility with various devices**: eSATA is compatible with a wide range of devices, including desktop computers, laptops, and external hard drives.
+* **Compatibility with various devices**: eSATA is compatible with many devices, including desktop computers, laptops, and external hard drives.

 To make the most out of eSATA for data backup, consider the following best practices: